 Most individual employment agreements are indefinite (i.e. they continue until terminated) but the law also recognises casual and fixed term employment arrangements.
 Fixed term agreements are lawful, but subject to certain restrictions.
 The employee can end an indefinite employment arrangement by giving the specified notice period.
 However, an employer can terminate an employee's employment only after following a prescribed legal process and only for genuine substantive reasons such as redundancy, misconduct, poor performance, abandonment or incapacity.
 An employee has 90 days following any termination to raise a personal grievance claim against the employer.

-Employers can take on new employees for a 90 day trial period, provided this is agreed in writing between the parties at the time of hiring.
+An exception to these termination provisions is available for businesses with fewer than 20 employees.
+They can take new employees on for a 90 day trial period, provided this is agreed in writing between the parties at the time of hiring.
 There are strict requirements regarding trial period clauses (for example, agreements with trial clauses must be signed before the employee starts work).

-There is no statutory right to redundancy compensation in New Zealand and other than in very limited circumstances, compensation is only payable if it is provided for in the employment agreement.
+There is no statutory right to redundancy compensation in New Zealand and, other than in very limited circumstances, compensation is only payable if it is provided for in the employment agreement.